NERDStack/nerdstack.github.io/index.md

 ## Using NERD Stack

-Now that you've successfully installed NERD Stack, you can now follow our [step-by-step guide](getstarted.md) to deploy your first application!
+Now that you've successfully installed NERD Stack, you can follow our [step-by-step guide to deploy your first application](getstarted.md)!

 ## More resources